bitdictator/chat-socket-server/README.md

-# PHP Chat Socket Server
+# Chat Socket Server

-A simple chat socket server made with PHP for your website.
+A simple chat socket server for your website.

 ## How does it work?